Vista Group: Businesses

-Vista Entertainment Solutions (Vista Cinema)
+Vista Entertainment Solutions

-Vista Cinema designs and develops cinema management software for the Large Circuit Market (cinema exhibitors operating more than 20 screens).
-Vista Cinema, the company's core product, supports Box Office and Concession sales Point of Sale (POS), and back of house operations.
-Other Vista Cinema products meet the requirements of wider cinema management including mobile applications, head office administration and analysis and moviegoer services such as online ticketing and loyalty programs.
-Vista Cinema provides software to over 5500 cinemas in more than 80 countries and their global market share in the large cinema market is calculated at 38%.
+Vista Entertainment Solutions designs and develops cinema management software for the large circuit market (cinema exhibitors operating more than 20 screens).
+Vista Cinema, the company's core product, supports box office sales, concession sales, and back-of-house operations.
+Other Vista Cinema products include mobile applications, office administration, data analysis, online ticketing, and loyalty programs.
+Vista Cinema provides software to over 5500 cinemas in more than 80 countries, and as of 2015, its global market share in the large cinema market is about 38%.

 Veezi

-Leveraging the IP of Vista Cinema, Veezi launched in March 2012 as a cloud-based cinema management solution for smaller, independent cinemas (cinema exhibitors operating less than 20 screens).
-Veezi utilizes the Software as a Service (SaaS) model in which users pay a subscription fee to access the product.
-Used worldwide by a diverse range of small cinema operators, Veezi also supports integration with a number of internet ticket aggregators.
+Veezi launched in March 2012 as a cloud-based cinema management system for smaller, independent cinemas (cinema exhibitors operating less than 20 screens).
+Veezi uses the software as a service (SaaS) model, in which users pay a subscription fee to access the product.
+Used worldwide by a range of small cinema operators, Veezi also supports integration with several internet ticket aggregators.

 Movio

 Movio, also a SaaS offer, provides marketing data analytics and campaign management software for the film industry.
 Movio maintains real-time data on the demographic profiles and cinema transactions of identifiable moviegoers.
-Which is consolidated and processed to design audience segments, create targeted marketing campaigns and measure their effectiveness.
-Movio holds comprehensive marketing data covering from 39+ million active moviegoers, covering 29% of cinema screens worldwide.
+The data is consolidated and processed to identify audience segments, create targeted marketing campaigns, and measure their effectiveness.
+Movio's marketing data covers more than 39 million active moviegoers and 29% of cinema screens worldwide.

 Maccs International

-Maccs International provides software for film distributors and exhibitors.
-Maccs software facilitates film rights and royalties management, as well as advertisement and distribution via theatrical and non-theatrical sales channels (home entertainment etc.).
-Maccs software operates in over 45 countries and manages theatrical distribution for over 100 film distributors.
-The company is the largest provider of this type of software outside of the US.
-In July 2015, Maccs secured its first customer in the US, Warner Bros.
-Entertainment Inc.
+Maccs International's software facilitates film rights and royalty management, as well as advertising and distribution through theatrical and non-theatrical sales channels (home entertainment, etc.).
+Maccs operates in over 45 countries and manages theatrical distribution for over 100 film distributors.
+The company is the largest provider of this software outside of the US.
+In July 2015, Maccs formed a business relationship with Warner Bros.
+Entertainment Inc., its first customer in the US.

 Numero

-A SaaS solution, Numero provides up to the minute box office reporting software for film studios, independent film distributors and cinemas.
-Numero is used to extract data from cinema point of sale software, which can then be accessed by distributors for insight into box office revenue and admissions trends.
+Numero provides box office reporting software for film studios, independent film distributors, and cinemas.
+Numero's software extracts data from cinema's point of sale software, which can be accessed by distributors for insight into box office revenue and admissions trends.

 Powster

 Powster provides film marketing products, music videos, and creative content globally.
-Their platform is a global solution for movie distributors to direct audiences to purchase tickets at cinemas.
+Their platform is a global solution that movie distributors direct audiences to purchase tickets at cinemas.
 The company creates more than 100 online destinations a month for 70+ movie distributors in more than 40 countries.
-The Powster movie platform enables an estimated five million consumers a week to discover cinema show times on official movie websites.
+According to its marketing materials, Powster hosts an estimated eight million consumers a week.